empierre/domoticz_linky-deprecated/README.md

     LINKY_PASSWORD="password"
     DOMOTICZ_ID=547

-Where DOMOTICZ_ID is id device on domoticz.
+Where DOMOTICZ_ID is Idx device on domoticz.

 Configuration file will not be deleted in future updates